2kBoyy/2kBoyy/README.md

 Hellow !
 I'm 2kBoy and I just added y to my pseudo because 2kBoy was already taken...
-I'm a teenager who is interested by videgames and music apps, But I don't know how to program.
+I'm a teenager who is interested in videgames and music apps, But I don't know how to program.
+Yet.

 But I'll learn !!
 (I hope...)